How Lash Techs Can Tell The Difference Between A Chemical Burn vs Allergic Reaction

 But what is the difference between allergic reactions and chemical burns?
 What can be done to combat them, and who is most likely to experience them?

 First things first, we should talk a little bit about what our clients are actually allergic to because, spoiler alert, it’s not the lashes!
-It’s not like this is a groundbreaking, mind blowing thing to say - it’s been YEARS since eyelash extensions have been made from a hypoallergenic fibre called PBT and not - like the names often suggest - Silk, Mink or Cashmere.
-We went into a bit more detail about this in an earlier blog post, but to keep a long story short - these are names simply to highlight that there is a different appearance to the finish of the lashes (shiny, matte, flat, etc.)
+It’s not like this is a groundbreaking, or mind blowing thing to say - it’s been YEARS since eyelash extensions have been made from a hypoallergenic fibre called PBT and not - like the names often suggest - Silk, Mink or Cashmere.
+We went into a bit more detail about this in an previous blog post, but to keep a long story short - these are names simply to highlight that there is a different appearance to the finish of the lashes (shiny, matte, flat, etc.)

 How do you tell one apart from the other?
 To put it simply, Chemical Burns are inside the eye - you’ll notice redness of the eyeball as they will be bloodshot, whilst Allergic Reactions are on the outside of the eye - they will cause the eyelids to swell up and become uncomfortable.